The Cosmopolitan is Las Vegas, all grown up.

 Speakeasies: There are a handful of hidden-from-plain-sight restaurants and bars within the confines of The Cosmopolitan.
 There’s Ghost Donkey, a mezcal-fueled bar (look for the door with a donkey illustration within the Block 16 Urban Food Hall).
 There’s the Prohibition-style whiskey parlor hidden behind a door that reads “Janitor’s Closet” at Barbershop Cuts (a men’s hair salon that isn’t just a front — you can get a shave or trim here, too).
 And there’s Secret Pizza, a spot that serves pies and salads at the end of a dark hallway on the third floor.

-Pampering: Sahra, the onsite spa, offers myriad treatments ranging from facials to one of the only Moroccan-style hammams in town.
+Pampering: Sahra Spa, which is onsite, offers myriad treatments ranging from facials to one of the only Moroccan-style hammams in town.
 Violet Hour Salon, the beauty parlor, offers hair, nails and makeup appointments.

 Other amenities: Expect room service, laundry facilities, free Wi-Fi and a pair of fitness centers.